When we become pregnant one of the first burning questions we have is “what is my due date?”

 3. Your period length was not taken into account.

-As with your ovulation cycle, it’s unlikely that you were asked this information.
-And even if you were, is this something that you know?
+As with your ovulation cycle, it’s unlikely that you will be asked for this information.
+And, once again, even if you are, is this something that you know?

 “But I gave the date of my last period!”